 So, they are making some effort, but is it just a matter of tokenism?
 Perhaps.
 If a platform’s actions are actually making things worse for people who are experiencing thoughts of suicide, that’s not good.
 You’d hope there would be some effective reporting mechanism available when someone truly is at imminent risk.
 But then again, the reliability of potential reporters isn’t always going to be that great.

 Emailing someone a list of resources is something I would consider tokenism.
 If people want to know about suicide crisis resources, they’re quite capable of using Google to find them.
 A form letter from Twitter is probably just going to feel insulting.
-Locking people’s accounts is even more problematic, in that it silences people at a time when it’s important for them to be talking.
+Locking people’s accounts is even more problematic, as it silences people at a time when it’s important for them to be talking.
 There are a lot of people who rely on their social media networks as an important form of mental health support, and cutting them off from that is not helpful.

 Is there a better way?
 I suppose it depends on the volume of reports that they get.
 But what if they had a team of people who had proper mental health training who could call emergency services if that was needed and sufficient information was available, or reach out by direct message to see if the person needed help connecting to resources.